 Use it instead of water in recipes, or in 2:1 proportion of broth to water.

-What Works Best in This Veggie Broth:
+Vegetables That Work Best in Homemade Veggie Broth:

 1. Root vegetables and their scraps – carrots, parsnips, taro, onions (including green onions), garlic, etc. If using a whole onion, it can be left unpeeled as the peel adds a nice color to the broth.
 Cut the onion bulb in half or in quarters before adding to the pot.